nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `pay INDEX-s AMOUNT_PAID`

-- Marks the student as present at the specified `INDEX-s`.
+- Indicates that the student at a specified `INDEX-s` has paid.
 - The `INDEX-s` refers to the index number shown in the Schedule panel (bottom right).
 - The `INDEX-s` must be a positive integer. e.g., `1, 2, 3, ...`.
 - The `AMOUNT_PAID` must be an integer and cannot be negative. e.g., `0, 1, 2, ...`.